aalok-kumar-yadav/Design_Project/README.md

 # Design_Project

-Object detection and recognition for blind person and give message about what object is and what distance?
-Before we proceed to taining and testing we have to install software dependacies
+## Description

+this project are determined to achieve a system which can render one of such application to benefit the blind people.
+In this project video detection and recognition is presented based on a single board computer represented by Raspberry PI as an embedded solution.
+The aim is to make a smart system which detects the object for the blind user, measures its distance , and report the output in the form of audio signals to alert the blind userof the obstacle ahead.
+This entire work is done on raspberry pi with Raspbian (Jessie) operating system

+before goining towards hardware we need to  make a own custom object detector using tensorflow  and proceed to taining and testing.